drewdeponte/git-ps-book/src/tool/design-principles.md

 need for some reason to step out of that mental model and use Git itself, Git Patch Stack should make that trivial.

-## Facilitate the Continous Integration Methodology
+## Facilitate the Continuous Integration Methodology

 Last but not least we have chosen the requirement that we must support the Continuous Integration Methodology as closely as possible while still